Frequently

 Why would I need to get my dentures rebased?

-A denture rebase is a more drastic adjustment of your dentures and is typically needed when the denture teeth are in great condition, but the acrylic base needs to be adjusted.
-A denturist might recommend getting your dentures rebased if:
+A denture rebase is recommended when the denture teeth are still in good condition, but the acrylic base needs major adjustment or replacement.

-• The base of your dentures is becoming weak
+• The denture base is weak or worn

-• You want to make your immediate dentures your permanent set of dentures
+• You want to convert Immediate dentures into a Permanent set

 Can I reline my dentures myself?